mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 ## Example of use

-{{fig-example}} illustrates an example of use for Additional Addresses when involved in a QUIC deployment featuring a load balancer making uses of the Preferred Address mechanism.
+{{fig-example}} illustrates an example of use for Additional Addresses in a QUIC deployment featuring a load balancer and a multihomed server making use of the Preferred Address mechanism.

 First, the client sends its Initial packet to the load balancer, which forwards it to the first server IP.
 The server answers to the QUIC connection opening